acrolinx/platform-api/README.md

     }
     ```

-3. Prompt the `interactive` URL to the user to authenticate.
+3. Prompt the `interactive` URL for the user to authenticate.
-    Poll with the `poll` URL until you're getting an http response (code 200).
+    Poll with the `poll` URL until you get an http response (code 200).

     ```HTTP
     {